3 min read

 Ti — Auxiliary

 Reports describe her as sharp and incisive.
-She could challenge Florence directly without deference.
-That requires internal logical independence — the ability to analyze and respond without relying on status.
+She could challenge Florence directly without deference — that requires internal logical independence, the ability to analyze and respond without relying on status.

 Ti gives ENTPs their edge: detached evaluation, quick reframing, and verbal precision.
+Mary was not simply warm.
+She was mentally nimble.

 Fe — Tertiary